How to teach students to find text evidence

 What is text evidence?

 Textual evidence is a piece of information that an author or content creator uses to support their idea or opinion.
-Students are often asked to include textual evidence when writing an essay.
+Students are often asked to include text evidence when writing an essay.
 It helps them prove their point and make their argument stronger in the classroom.
 We also often look for evidence when determining if a source is reliable or if an argument makes sense.
 Looking for textual evidence is like asking an author: “How do you know?”
-Textual evidence says to the reader: “Here’s proof.
+Text evidence says to the reader: “Here’s proof.
 This is how I know.”

-Why teach students to find textual evidence?
+Why teach students to find text evidence?

 When we teach students to look for and cite text evidence, we are teaching them to check out if the claims made in a piece of text seem legitimate.
 How is the author supporting their claims?
 Equally as important, we teach them to seek greater understanding by deepening what they know about the topic.